MertGunduz/Embedded-Software-Engineer-Roadmap/README.md

 ### Operating Systems III

->➕ &nbsp; An embedded engineer should have a basic understanding of operating systems.
+>➕ &nbsp; An embedded engineer should have a good understanding of operating systems.

 | Title | Link | Platform | Type | Subject | Price
 |:---:|:---:|:---:|:---:|:---:|:---:|